lpolovets/lpolovets.github.io/fellowship/README.md

 By the end of the fellowship, fellows should have a sharper understanding of how deep tech companies are evaluated, what makes a technical startup fundable, how founders pitch frontier technologies, and where their own expertise may translate into company-building, investing, or advisory work.

 ## Why We're Doing This
 We believe the best investment decisions and insights come from collaboration with people who've built, researched, or operated in these fields firsthand.
 This is a way for us to learn from your expertise, widen our lens, and maybe help you on your next chapter as a founder, investor, or technologist.
 It's also a chance to become part of Humba's growing community of technologists, passionate about building at the edge of the possible.
-So far, half of previous fellows continued with their existing roles, while the rest became founders or VCs or joined interesting startups that they met through the program.
+So far, about half of past fellows have continued in their existing roles, while others have become founders, joined venture firms, or taken roles at startups they encountered through the program.
 There are no expectations for the program other than having fun and learning together.

-## Review from Past Fellows
+## Reviews from Past Fellows

 > The biggest value of the Humba Fellowship was the combination of breadth and access: I got **exposure to dozens of early-stage deep tech companies**, which sharpened my understanding of what great looks like, and I had direct access to learn from one of the leading investors in the space.
 The network of fellows was also exceptional - **I left with friendships and connections that I expect will last for decades**.